cos1715/JS15/readme.md

 Create a random number from 1 to 5
 Delay promise for random seconds
 If number is even then resolve promise
 If number is odd then reject promise
-Try using setTimeout and setInterval

 ```javascript
 const randomResolve = () => {